iPhone Sound Not Working – What To Do

 - Move the slider to the right to increase the sound volume.

 Sounds Not Routing Properly?

-If you can hear noises coming from your phone, but you’re certain they aren’t routing properly go to the Accessibility settings on your phone.
-Check that the Balance is right and the settings match the screenshot below.
+If you can hear noises coming from your phone, but they aren’t routing properly go to the Accessibility settings on your phone.
+Check that the balance is right and the settings match the screenshot below.

 If you still don’t hear any sound, you may have a hardware problem and will need to bring your iPhone into an Apple Store.
 But before narrowing the issue down to hardware, try a few more things…